 .
 The bottom line - a pile of generic forms simply cannot cover all of these state law issues.

 3. Books, software and online programs contain disclaimers.

 Every book or software program about estate planning that I've come across contains this same type of disclaimer - "The information contained in this book/program is not legal advice and is not a substitute for legal advice.
 For legal advice consult with an attorney."
 The bottom line - even books and programs about estate planning recommend that you seek the expertise of an experienced estate planning attorney

 4. Buyer beware - you get what you pay for!

-5. What is the very bottom line?Estate planning is not the place to be going it on your own.
-Just as seeing a dentist to stop the pain in your tooth makes sense, seeing a qualified estate planning attorney who is familiar with the probate, trust and estate tax laws of your state to create and maintain your estate plan makes sense.
+Estate planning is not the place to be doing it yourself.
+Just as seeing a dentist to stop the pain in your tooth makes sense, seeing a qualified estate planning attorney who is familiar with the probate, trust and estate tax laws of your state to create and maintain your will and estate plan makes sense.
 And don't forget about real estate that you own outside of your home state - chances are the laws there are different from the laws of your home state.
-The very bottom line - the time and money that you spend on the services of a qualified estate planning attorney will certainly pay off in the long run.
+The very bottom line is that the time and money you will spend on the services of a qualified estate planning attorney to create your will and estate plan will ultimately be well worth it in the long run.